Are you wondering whether you can take your cat on a holiday with you? Are you worried that your cat may not like a trip with you?

 Immediately seek a veterinarian close to you if you spot anything that could indicate a health issue including drooling, crying, vomiting, extensive meowing, and urinating / defecating in unusual frequencies.

-Check out this comprehensive A-Z list of cat health issue symptoms for more information in this regard.
+If you aren't sure whether your cat is doing alright during the journey, you can check out this comprehensive A-Z list of cat health issue symptoms for more information in this regard.

 Introduce your cat to your destination the right way